 You’ve probably heard of QuickBooks, the powerhouse bookkeeping software owned by Intuit, Inc. QuickBooks Checking is the company’s no-fee, high-yield business checking account that integrates with QuickBooks Online (QBO).

-It comes with standard checking account features like a debit card and ATM access, along with standard QuickBooks features (e.g., accounting, invoicing, and payment processing).
+The QuickBooks Checking account comes with standard checking account features like a debit card, ATM access, and standard QuickBooks features (e.g., accounting, invoicing, and payment processing).

 QuickBooks Checking Features